 Amazon Web Services (AWS) is a cloud platform, provided by Amazon.
-It was launched in 2006 and was one of the first companies to introduce a cloud computing model that was pay-as-you-go and that provided users with compute, storage or throughput as required.
+It was launched in 2006 and was one of the first companies to introduce a cloud computing model that was pay-as-you-go and that provided users with computing, storage or throughput as required.
 The Amazon Web Services portfolio has more than services, including compute, databases, infrastructure management, application development, and security.
 AWS cloud computing is a good choice of a scalable and extremely reliable infrastructure platform in the cloud.

 AWS provides a plethora of features on its platform.
 They offer many products under various different categories, and it makes for a durable and secure technology platform.
 From analytics to the storage, AWS also has new-age technologies such as AR, VR, Blockchain, Internet of Things, Machine Learning, etc, under its umbrella.
-It also offers developer tools, management tools, mobile services, and applications services, along with Robotics, Media Services, Storage and Customer Engagement.
+It also offers developer tools, management tools, mobile services, and application services, along with Robotics, Media Services, Storage and Customer Engagement.

 AWS offers a number of features under the category of Compute including but not limited to Amazon EC2, Amazon EC2 Auto Scaling, VMware Cloud on AWS, etc. As per the Amazon website, Amazon Elastic Compute Cloud (Amazon EC2) provides scalable computing capacity in the Amazon Web Services (AWS) cloud.
 Using Amazon EC2 eliminates an enterprises’ need to invest in hardware, so a business can develop and deploy applications faster.
 It allows you to control your computing resources completely.